 - Count in multiples of 6, 7, 9.
-25 and 1000. - Find 1000 more or less than a given number. - Recognise the place value of each digit in a four-digit number (thousands, hundreds, tens and ones) - Order and compare numbers beyond 1000 • - Identify, represent and estimate numbers using different • representations. - Round any number to the nearest 10, 100 or 1000 - Solve number and practical problems that involve all of the • above and with increasingly large positive numbers - Count backwards through zero to include negative numbers - Add and subtract numbers with up to 4 digits using the formal written methods of columnar addition and subtraction where appropriate - Estimate and use inverse operations to check answers to a calculation - Solve addition and subtraction two step problems in contexts, deciding which operations and methods to use and why - Recall and use multiplication and division facts for multiplication tables up to $12 \times 12$ . - Count in multiples of 6, 7, 9.
-25 and 1000 - Use place value, known and derived facts to multiply and divide mentally, including: multiplying by 0 and 1; dividing by 1; multiplying together three numbers.
+25 and 1000. - Find 1000 more or less than a given number. - Recognise the place value of each digit in a four-digit number (thousands, hundreds, tens and ones) - Order and compare numbers beyond 1000 - Identify, represent and estimate numbers using different representations. - Round any number to the nearest 10, 100 or 1000 - Solve number and practical problems that involve all of the above and with increasingly large positive numbers - Count backwards through zero to include negative numbers - Add and subtract numbers with up to 4 digits using the formal written methods of columnar addition and subtraction where appropriate - Estimate and use inverse operations to check answers to a calculation - Solve addition and subtraction two step problems in contexts, deciding which operations and methods to use and why - Recall and use multiplication and division facts for multiplication tables up to 12 x 12. - Count in multiples of 6, 7, 9, 25 and 1000 - Use place value, known and derived facts to multiply and divide mentally, including: multiplying by 0 and 1; dividing by 1; multiplying together three numbers. - Solve problems involving multiplying and adding, including using the distributive law to multiply two digit numbers by one digit, integer scaling problems.